batmanlab/HA-GAN/Subsample_GAN/README.md

 I typically run on 2 P100 or V100 GPUs, after 80000 iterations (~1.5 days), it produces resaonable result.

 Use Tensorboard to monitor your training progress.

-I typically run on 2 P100 or V100 GPUs, after 18500 iterations (~0.5 days), it produces resaonable result.

 ### Main model